39bytes/fuzzy-eqsat/report/main.typ

 Equality saturation has seen numerous uses in compilers and hardware synthesis.
 #cite(<juliaeqsat>) uses equality saturation to optimize Julia programs.
 Cranelift #cite(<cranelift>) is a compiler backend for
 Rust and WebAssembly employing acyclic e-graphs (aegraphs) for its optimization phase.
-This is weaker than regular equality saturation, which can include cycles, but reduces compilation time.
+This is less powerful than regular equality saturation, which can include cycles, but reduces compilation time.
 #cite(<coward2023automatingconstraintawaredatapathoptimization>) uses equality saturation to automatically find optimal circuit architectures
 for floating point operations.